 If a child has an allergy then parents will be asked to complete an ALLERGY AND ANAPHYLAXIS TREATMENT PLAN form.
-If a child has a food allergy and has school dinners, the parents will be asked to complete a Special Diet Request form which has to be countersigned by their GP.
+If a child has a food allergy and has school dinners, the parents will be asked to complete a Special Diet Request form that is countersigned by the caterer and school.